Seasalter: Transport

 Despite the Chatham Main Line Railway passing through Seasalter, there is no station.
 It has long been proposed to build one, with railway maps noting a possible site; this is unlikely given the proximity of Whitstable Station.
 Currently the village is served by Stagecoach buses from Canterbury, Whitstable and Faversham.

 In popular culture

 Author Russell Hoban repurposes Seasalter as "Littl Salting" in his 1980, post apocalyptic novel Riddley Walker.

+Notably, the South African winery Groote Post produces a premium Sauvignon Blanc blend called "Seasalter."
+The wine's name was inspired by the coastal town of Seasalter in Kent, UK, reflecting the winery's appreciation for their maritime influence.

+The Seasalter wine is known for its captivating notes of citrus, stone fruit, and green apple, with hints of fynbos, kelp, sea breeze, and a touch of oak, embodying the essence of its namesake.